PubPol 475/750 Protest, Social Movements, Art, and Policy Change

 Formatting requirements

-All drafts (excluding the final version printed for the exhibit) must have a word count.
+All drafts (excluding the final version printed for the exhibit) must have a word count for the public-facing theory of change.
+This part does not need citations, but should have footnotes.

-All drafts (excluding the final version printed for the exhibit) must have footnotes to sources, including both research from the assigned readings and support for any factual claims you make.
+All drafts (excluding the final version printed for the exhibit) must have footnotes describing how your theory of change is rooted in social science research and theory.
+The footnotes should link to sources, including both research from the assigned readings and support for any factual claims you make.

-I expect the annotated bibliographies to grow significantly as you respond to critiques, bolster your argument, and respond to possible counter-arguments.
+I expect your footnotes and number of citations to social science research to grow significantly as you respond to critiques, bolster your argument, and respond to possible counter-arguments.

 Revisions Spreadsheet